UrbanAnalyst/uaengine/README.md

     routing](https://github.com/valhalla/valhalla)
 2.  [“r5” for multi-modal routing](https://github.com/conveyal/r5)

-In comparison, the `ua-engine`:
+In comparison, the `uaengine`:

 - Is considerably faster than either of these (see the “benchmarks” vignette);
-- Permits far larger queries (`valhalla`, for example, is restricted to maximal queries of 2,000 pairwise comparisons, `ua-engine` easily extends to millions of comparisons);
+- Permits far larger queries (`valhalla`, for example, is restricted to maximal queries of 2,000 pairwise comparisons, `uaengine` easily extends to millions of comparisons);
 - Allows true multi-modal travel times to be calculated, with specified, and potentially different, initial and final modes of transport.